Max Otte: Finance

 In 2006, Otte published the book "The Crash is Coming.
 The New Global Economic Crisis and How to Prepare for It."
 In it, he predicted a collapse of the stock markets.
-In the course of the financial crisis starting in 2007, Otte made this publicly known.
+During the 2008 financial crisis, Otte made this publicly known.

 In 2009, Otte advocated the nationalization of the bank Hypo Real Estate.
-He sees savings banks, Volks- und Raiffeisenbanken, and other cooperatively organized banks as a stability factor and a way to promote small and medium-sized businesses.
+He sees Germany's savings banks and cooperative banks as a stability factor and a way to promote small and medium-sized businesses.

 In a hearing in the Finance Committee of the German Bundestag in 2010, Otte expressed the view that a financial transaction tax would lead to lower fees for money investors via reduced portfolio reallocations.
 Otte described the international financial market as a threat to democracy.
 He said that the financial sector had hijacked politics.
 In the monetary policy of central banks, Otte sees planned economy and drew comparisons to the final phase of the GDR.